Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Conclusion

-The citext extension helps manage case-insensitivity in text data within PostgreSQL.
+The citext extension helps manage case-insensitivity in text data within Postgres.
 It simplifies queries and ensures consistency in data handling.
 This guide provides an overview of using citext, including creating and querying case-insensitive fields.

 Resources